2025 International League T20

-The 2025 International League T20 (also known as DP World International League T20 2025 or DP World ILT20 2025 for sponsorship reasons) was the third season of the International League T20, a professional Twenty20 cricket league in the United Arab Emirates, organised by the Emirates Cricket Board.
-The tournament started on 11 January and the final was held on 9 February 2025.
+The 2025 International League T20, also known as DP World ILT20 2025 for sponsorship reasons, was the third season of the International League T20, a professional Twenty20 cricket league, organised by the Emirates Cricket Board in the United Arab Emirates.
+The tournament started on 11 January and the final was played on 9 February 2025.
 MI Emirates were the defending champions.

 In the final, Dubai Capitals defeated Desert Vipers by 4 wickets to win their maiden title.

 Background

 The 2025 season clashed with the Big Bash League, Super Smash, Bangladesh Premier League and SA20.

-The 2025 International League T20 was a professional T20 tournament held between men's franchise cricket teams, organized by the Emirates Cricket Board.
+The 2025 International League T20 was a professional T20 tournament featuring men's franchise cricket teams, organized by the Emirates Cricket Board.
 The tournament was first played in 2023.
-The last tournament, held in 2024, was contested by six teams.
-The defending champions were MI Emirates, who defeated Dubai Capitals in the final of the previous edition.
+The previous edition of the tournament, held in 2024, was contested by six teams.
+The defending champions were MI Emirates, who had defeated Dubai Capitals in the final of the previous edition.